 Tooling or molds are used to define the shape of the fiberglass parts.
 The fiberglass part will pick up all shapes and features of the molds; therefore the quality of the part is heavily influenced by the quality of the mold.
 The molds can be either male or female.
 The female molds are the most common and they will produce a part with a smooth exterior surface while a male mold will produce a smooth interior surface (please see drawing below).

 For very short production runs (less than 10 parts), temporary molds can be made from wood, foam, clay or plaster.
 These molds are economical and can be fabricated quickly, which will allow inexpensive prototype parts to be fabricated.
 For larger volume production, molds are typically made with fiberglass.
 These molds have a life expectancy of 10+ years and 1000+ cycles.
-Fiberglass molds are inexpensive and usually cost 5 to 10 times the price of the part.
+Fiberglass molds are inexpensive and usually only cost 6 to 10 times the price of the part.

 The mold is a mirror image of the part.
 To create a mold, a master (plug) is required.
 The master can be an actual part, or can be fabricated out of wood, foam, plaster, or clay.
 The exact shape and finish of the master will be transferred to the mold.
 Once the master is completed, it is polished, waxed and the mold is built up on the master.
 The fabrication technique of the mold is similar to fabricating a fiberglass part except that tooling materials (gel coat, resins, and cloth) are used to provide a durable mold that has low shrinkage and good dimensional stability.
-Once the mold is laminated, it is reinforced with wood, fiberglass or metal structure to ensure that it retains the proper shape.
-Then the mold is removed from the master and put into production.
+Once the mold is laminated, it is reinforced with wood, fiberglass or a metal structure to ensure that it retains the proper shape.
+The mold is then removed from the master and put into production.